-With the development of the following PET scan radiotracers PiB (Pittsburgh Compound B), Florbetapir F18 (Amyvid), Flutemetamol F18 injection (Vizamyl), and Florbetaben F18 (Neuraceq) as well as newly identified radiotracers, the detection of $\beta$ amyloid deposits in the brain is possible.
-Studying $\beta$ amyloid positivity/negativity in healthy older adults, older adults with mild cognitive impairment and in adults diagnosed with AD is an active area of research especially as more of the aging population becomes afflicted with AD.
+The following PET scan radiotracers PiB (Pittsburgh Compound B), Florbetapir F18 (Amyvid), Flutemetamol F18 injection (Vizamyl), and Florbetaben F18 (Neuraceq) as well as newly identified radiotracers, make the detection of β amyloid deposits in the brain is possible.
+Studying β amyloid positivity/negativity in healthy older adults, older adults with mild cognitive impairment and in adults diagnosed with AD is an active area of research especially as more of the aging population becomes afflicted with AD.